 Screenshot of ANIS questionnaire for your patients.

-You will receive the following evaluation of the ANIS questionnaire in the therapists area of Psydix.org (screenshot: ANIS evaluation) and it can also be downloaded, it as a PDF file for your documentation.
+You will receive the following scoring of the ANIS questionnaire in the therapists area of PsyDix.org (screenshot: ANIS scoring) and it can also be downloaded, it as a PDF file for your documentation.

-Preview of the ANIS evaluation as PDF to save in your documentation:
+Preview of the ANIS scoring as PDF to save in your documentation:

 A point value of 0 corresponds to not at all, 1 a little, 2 moderately, 3 considerably, 4 pretty much and 5 very much.